Let's walk in downtown Phoenix in 1963. There are stores all along Washington Avenue, including Woolworth's, and there are plenty of people walking.

 Thank you for walking in downtown Phoenix in 1963 with me!

-Image at the top of this post: Looking east on Washington towards 1st Street in 1963, Phoenix, Arizona.
+Image at the top of this post: Looking west on Washington towards 1st Street in 1963, Phoenix, Arizona.

 Become a PhD (Phoenix History Detective) with Brad today on Patreon!